-Promote cross-sector collaboration: Decisionmakers should facilitate and promote collaboration among international organisations, national and regional governmental agencies, local authorities, civil society organisations (CSO) and research institutes.
+Promote cross-sector collaboration: Decisionmakers should facilitate and promote collaboration among international organisations, national and regional governmental agencies, local authorities, CSO and research institutes.
 This collaborative approach can lead to the development of integrated plans, programmes and projects that address multiple and complex disaster risks and reduce inequality.